kristoferjoseph/view-stack/README.md

   }
 ])

-document.body.appendChild(viewStack)
+document.body.appendChild(viewStack.element)
-//Initial view will be component `A`
+// Initial view will be component `A`
-//data passed to components will have a navigate method appended.
+// data passed to components will have a navigate method appended.
 // data.navigate('/b') proceeds to next route.

+// Static render a path
+document.body.appendChild(viewStack.render('/c'))
 ```

 ## Test